Baten Kaitos: Eternal Wings and the Lost Ocean: Setting and characters

 The world of Baten Kaitos is centered around magic cards called "Magnus", which allows humanity to store the essence of objects or powers in them for later use.
 In the ancient times prior to the game's events, an evil god Malpercio invades the planet and sucks all of the water out of the ocean.
 Legendary heroes eventually seal his power away with the five all-powerful "End Magnus", but the planet itself is left uninhabitable, leaving humanity to migrate and live among the floating continents in the sky.
 Overtime, this causes humans to evolve and grow wings, allowing for limited flight.

-The player assumes the role of a player-named, unseen "guardian spirit" who directly communicates with, and guides Kalas, the game's protagonist.
-Kalas is considered a bit of a hooligan, and an outcast due to only have one wing, with the other being replaced by a mechanical wing.
+The player assumes the role of a player-named, unseen "guardian spirit" who directly communicates with and guides Kalas, the game's protagonist.
+Kalas is considered a bit of a hooligan, and an outcast due to only having one wing, with the other being replaced by a mechanical wing.
 He travels the world to seek revenge for the death of his grandfather and his little brother.
 Eventually, his priorities shift when he meets and travels with a young woman named Xelha, and accidentally releases one of the five End Magnus, loosening the seal on Malpercio.
-The two travel to prevent the corrupt Alfard Empire from fully releasing Malpercio again, eventually joining up with Gibari, a laid-back fisherman from a small seaside town, Lyude, the ethical son of a powerful family in the heart of the Alfard Empire, Savyna, a skillful ex-mercenary, and Mizuti, a strange masked creature from unknown origins.
+The two travel to prevent the corrupt Alfard Empire from fully releasing Malpercio again, eventually joining up with several teammates along the way: Gibari, a laid-back fisherman from a small seaside town; Lyude, the ethical son of a powerful family in the heart of the Alfard Empire; Savyna, a skillful ex-mercenary; and Mizuti, a strange masked creature from unknown origins.